pyiron/pyiron/docs/source/installation_quickstart.rst

     job.run(delete_existing_job=True)

     print(job['output/generic/energy_tot'])
-    print("If a list of numbers is printed above, the installation works!
-Congrats :)")
+    print("If a list of numbers is printed above, running calculations on the head node works!")

+    # Test the queue submission
+    job_new = job.copy_to(new_job_name="test2")
+    job_new.run(run_mode="queue", delete_existing_job=True)
+    os.system("squeue -u abc123") # change abc123 to your username
+    print("If a queue table is printed out above, with the correct amount of resources, queue submission works!")

 14. Call the script with `python test.py`

-If the script runs and the message prints out, you're finished!
+If the script runs and the appropriatet messages print out, you're finished!
 Congratulations!
 You’re finished with the pyiron install.

 If you're experiencing problems, please click here for frequently encountered issues :doc:`installation_errors`